- What is a business claim?

 To proceed with recovery in the event of non-payment, three conditions must be met:

-- the claim must be certain, that is to say it is possible for the creditor to prove its existence, for example using an accounting document stored on the accounting tool integrated into Agiled;
+- the claim must be certain, that is to say it is possible for the creditor to prove its existence, for example using an accounting document stored in your invoicing software;

 - the debt must be liquid (it must be a specific amount);